the-maniac/EX.UA-FLV/README.md

 EX.UA-FLV
 =========

-Google Chrome extention.
+Google Chrome extension.

 Searching FLV links on the page for play them in any player instead of Adobe Flash

-Open ex.ua page with video and click on extention button for replace links to compressed flv links
+Open ex.ua page with video and click on extension button for replace links to compressed flv links